MicrosoftDocs/connected-spaces/articles/setup.md

     - Enter an address, city, country/region, and state.

-    - Select **Next** when you've finished entering your store details.
+    - Select **Next** when you're finished entering your store details.

       ![Screenshot of Store details page.](media/setup-store-details.jpg "Screenshot of Store details page")